05 Sep 2022

 - Urgent support for people dealing with sky-high energy bills.
 Millions of people are struggling with soaring bills and the rising cost of living.
-Even with the government's price freeze, the average energy bill has almost doubled in 12 months, leaving people facing impossible choices between staying warm and putting food on the table.
+The average energy bill has skyrocketed since 2021, leaving people facing impossible choices between staying warm and putting food on the table.
 Far more help is needed - through price guarantees, targeted extra payments, and fair energy pricing.
 The government must ensure everyone can afford the energy they need to keep their homes warm.

 - A new emergency programme to insulate our heat-leaking homes.
 Upgrading our homes with insulation is the cheapest and easiest way to permanently reduce our bills and cut emissions.
 We’re calling on the government to roll out a rapid, street-by-street insulation programme, coordinated by councils.
 This should start with the neighbourhoods hardest hit by the crisis and be provided free of charge in areas where people are living on low incomes.
 This must be followed with deeper measures to upgrade our homes to ensure they are cheaper and greener to heat by 2030.